marmelab/liMonade/Readme.md

 - Either.of: same as Either
 - Either.Right: same as Either but accept only non error value.
 Return a Right Either
 - Either.Left: same as Either but accept only error value.
 Return a Left Either
-- Either.lift: Take a function and wrap its return value in a Right Either or its thrown error in a left Either
+- Either.lift: Takes a function and wraps its return value in a Right Either.
+If it throws an error, it will be wrapped in a left Either instead.
 ```ts
 // Either.lift(fn: A => B): (v: A) => Either<B>;
 Either.lift(v => v * 2);